 “I’m concerned that you will be disappointed.”

 “Disappointed?!”
 I shake my head, then put an arm around her shoulders and bring her closer.
 “I’m not expecting you to pretend, Alazne.
 I don’t want a fake you.
-Not to mention that if you get used to pretending, you’ll grow resentful in no time.”
+And if you get used to pretending, you’ll grow resentful soon.”

 “I would…?” she asks, and looks down.
 “Y-yeah, I guess so.”